sarahgoodwin93/wild-swim-scotland/TESTING.md

 Feedback from the form

-* Better responsivness for mobile - added media queries
+* Better responsivness for mobile - added media queries after this feedback
-* User testing did not throw any errors as users followed instructions
+* User testing did not throw many errors as users followed instructions
+* Users found it easy to add, edit, and delete a swim
-* Site was easy to use and user friendly
+* Users found it easy to create an account and navigate the website

-# Automated Testing
+### Things to implement from user testing

+* Uer reported that "I put in a none matching password and it didn't warn me" so password errors were added to form to ensure this cannot happen

+* User reported "Had a problem with the time field.
+Would be good to know the format it was looking for." so placeholder text was added

+* User reported "It would be good if errors popped up in a different colour.
+I entered something incorrectly when creating an account and it took me a second to notice because it was the same colour font" - this would be a good feature for future implementation

 # Accessibility Testing